Docs

 When both methods are used, the precedence order is:

-1. Command line flags (highest priority) — override everything
+1. Command line flags (highest priority) — override matching project settings.

 Acton.toml